Nursing Home Residents Shoulder the Cost of Poor COVID-19 Practices

 After the vaccine rollout began in January 2021, deaths of nursing home residents plummeted.
 Nursing home residents make up less than 1% of Illinoisans, but in May of 2020, approximately 60% of all Illinois residents who died of COVID-19 were those living in long-term care facilities.
 By May of 2021, after vaccines were made available, that number dropped to about 10%.
 The exact percentage of COVID-19 deaths happening in nursing homes continues to fluctuate, but has stayed low as vaccines have proved effective at reducing the severity of COVID-19 infections.
 Despite this strong evidence of vaccine efficacy, many nursing home staff members across Illinois have yet to get vaccinated.

-Vaccination is only a piece of the puzzle.
+Vaccination is only a piece of the puzzle when it comes to preventing infections in nursing homes.
 Regardless of the availability of vaccines, nursing homes need to be able to effectively handle infectious diseases of all kinds.
 Basic hygiene and proper nursing practices should be strictly adhered to at all times.
 A lack of staff, leadership, or resources is not an excuse for neglect.

 “For years, nursing home owners have understaffed and under resourced their facilities putting profits over people,” said Levin & Perconti Partner Margaret Battersby Black.
 “During COVID these flaws were exposed, unfortunately at the expense of the vulnerable ill and elderly population in nursing homes.
 Now these owners need to be held accountable.”